pull-stream/pull-stream-workshop/README.md

 ### exercise 1 - a logging sink

-A pull-stream is just an async function that is called repeatedly, until it says "stop!".
+A pull-stream is just an async function that is repeatedly called, until it says "stop!".

-Write a function that is takes a callback, and returns a function that is passed a `read` function, and then calls it with a callback `cb(end, data)`. and if `end` is truthy then stop.
+Write a function that takes a callback, and returns a function that is passed a `read` function, and then calls it with a callback `cb(end, data)` and if `end` is truthy then stop.

 Otherwise,